Posts Tagged ‘tulsa’

 Posted on No Comments

-As an interior design firm, we’re (obviously) always excited to see what color trends are bubbling up for the new year, and Sherwin-Williams’ 2025 Colormix Forecast does not disappoint!
+As an interior design firm, we’re (obviously) always excited to see what color trends are bubbling up for the new year.
+Benjamin Moore announced their Color of the Year as Cinnamon Slate, and the Sherwin-Williams 2025 Colormix Forecast does not disappoint!
 Their latest collection of the top 48 trend-forward colors is full of fresh, vibrant hues to inspire you.

 Curated by more than 20 design professionals from across the country, the Colormix Forecast is rooted in deep color analysis, blending expertise from both residential and commercial interior design.
 This team brings a wealth of knowledge in how color shapes environments, giving color inspiration that meets a wide range of design needs.